nihiluis/transcriptionapi/README.md

 # Transcription API
-A FastAPI-based service that transcribes M4A audio files using Whisper.cpp.
+A FastAPI-based service that provides endpoints to transcribe M4A audio files using Whisper.cpp.

 ## Features
 - 🎤 Audio file transcription using Whisper